anas-ambri/instastories-backup/README.md

 Instagram allows only authenticated users to watch (and download) stories if you are not logged in.
 If you do not use 2FA on your IG account, it's preferred that you enter your username and password in the `prefs.json` file.
 If you do use 2FA or for some reason do not want to store your credentials in a file, you can login into Instagram from a browser and copy your session cookie to `prefs.json`.

-### Username and password

-Open the `prefs.json` file in a text editor and replace `insert username` and `insert password` with credentials for an Instagram account.

 ### Provide the cookies

 You will need to get the cookie: header to be sent to Instagram to authenticate it's you.To obtain the cookie, login into http://instagram.com.